2amigos/yii2-arrayquery-component/README.md

 ArrayQuery Component for Yii2
 ======================

-Allows filtering of an array
+Allows searching/filtering of an array.
+This component is very useful when displaying array data in GridViews with an ArrayDataProvider.

 Installation
 ------------